-Will this RM7.1 billion highway contract get approved in the end with the same lopsided terms and the rakyat once again are made suckers?
-Certainly we hope not – BN should be smarter by now.
+Will this RM7.1 billion highway contract get approved in the end with the same lopsided terms and the rakyat once again is made suckers?
+Certainly, we hope not – BN should be smarter by now.

 The fact that Australia has refused to accept the waste by-product – thorium – produced by the Lynas operation tells something of the risks hidden in the rare earth.
 Australia will only mine the ore and ship it to Malaysia.
 Australia is safe.
 Malaysia will refine it and has to take care of the waste.
 Malaysia is not safe.

 Where do you bury the waste?
 Call the prime minister and he will say the thorium will be dumped far from human settlements.
 Not a good answer.
 The waste can seep into the ground and eventually contaminate the water.
 Relocate the affected residents?
 Pointless.
 The radioactive gas called “radon” – which is released when the ore is crushed to remove thorium – will bring menacing clouds to the whole country on the wings of the winds.
 There is no place you can hide.

 The rare earth plant is located only 2km away from a residential area (Gebeng) with a population of about 30,000 and some 25km from Kuantan.
 It is estimated that the combined population of the two towns – about 400,000 – will be put at risk from possible toxic leaks and emissions.
 Yet the government experts are cocksure that LAMP is totally safe.

 One minister even had the audacity to advance his perverted logic that the waste water can safely be discharged into drains.
 The call for him to resign is fitting.
 He does not have the foggiest idea about the Lynas operation or understand the horrors that await the people who live in the vicinity of the refinery.